Luke Perry’s Son Jack Joins His Dad In Quentin Tarantino’s ‘Once Upon A Time In Hollywood’

 — Sports Illustrated (@SInow) January 13, 2019

 Jack Perry is 21-years-old and currently hard at work at becoming a big-time professional wrestler.
-He recently appeared as a guest on Chris Jericho’s Talk Is Jericho podcast and discussed a number of topics including the death of his father.
+He recently appeared as a guest on Chris Jericho’s Talk Is Jericho podcast and discussed a number of topics, including the death of his father.

-As transcribed by Yahoo News, Jack actually revealed that he was able to score a part as an extra in Once Upon A Time In Hollywood.
+As transcribed by Yahoo News, Jack actually revealed that he was able to score a part as an extra in Once Upon a Time in Hollywood.
 He wasn’t entirely sure about acting in a movie, but his dad insisted on it and really wanted him to be a part of it all.

 “I did some extra work,” Jack said about his father’s wish.
 “He’s like, ‘I want you to be in the same film, or like collection of footage that I’m in’… and he was really adamant about it.
 I was like alright dad I’ll do it.”